Bigeliseo07/Iggys-Bizzare-Adventure/README.md

 # How to run...

-go to terminal
+go to terminal,
-type python -m SimpleHTTPServer then use this http://127.0.0.1:8000 to run the game or this http://192.168.1.2:8000 which ever works for you.
+type in python -m SimpleHTTPServer, then use this http://127.0.0.1:8000 to run the game, or this http://192.168.1.2:8000 which ever works for you.